 Recycling and Reusing Plastics

 Reducing plastic waste is important because it takes up to 400 years to break down most plastics in a landfill.
-Imagine the amount of plastic that could be reduced by switching to reusable bags and water bottles instead of throwing away plastic ones.
+Imagine the amount of plastic that could be reduced by switching to reusable bags and water bottles (see recycled plastic bags from bottles) instead of throwing away plastic ones.